Community detection for binary graphical models in high dimension: Introduction

 Next, we show that the simultaneous covariance matrix $\Sigma^{(0)}$ satisfies some Stein matrix equation (see Proposition \ref{prop:Sigma:0:matrix:equation}).
 To conclude, we then study the asymptotic behavior of the solutions of the matrix equation satisfied by $\Sigma^{(0)}$ as $N\to\infty$.
 This analysis is challenging, specially because the matrix $\Sigma^{(0)}$ depends on the random matrix $\theta$ and, hence, it is itself a random matrix.
-The analysis involves two main ingredients: identifying an "almost" eigenvector of the Kronecker product $A^N \otimes A^N$, and a control over empirical means based on the matrix $\theta$ which uses the maximal inequality \cite[Theorem 2.5]{boucheron2013concentration}.
+The analysis involves two main ingredients: identifying an "almost" eigenvector of the Kronecker product $A^N \otimes A^N$, and a control of averages over entries of the matrix $\theta$ that are obtained via Hoeffding's inequality.